Menu

 Warehouse and Shipping

 The top image shows our first standalone warehouse, after the logistics department finally outgrew our main production facility in the early 2010s.
-The bottom is one of several rows at our current facility that’s more than triple the size.
+The bottom is one of several rows at our current facility that is more than triple the size.
 As you can see, things are a lot busier now!
 This building also houses our customer service, repair, and IT departments.

 older warehouse v22023 warehouse v2